6 Different Types of Hair Weaves

 This is the most recent advancement in the fusion weaving technique, and it is gentler on your hair and scalp than the other ways.

-5. Interlocking Weaves
+5. Interlocking Weave

 The only difference between the interlocking weave and the sew-in weave is that the interlocking weave doesn’t need cornrows or mini-braids.